 Most girls will have their first period when they’re between 11 and 14½, but anywhere from 9-16 years is considered normal.
 If a girl has a major growth spurt and has grown some underarm hair, periods are likely to be just around the corner.

-If your child hasn’t started her period by the time she turns 16, it’s a good idea to set up an appointment with your child’s GP.
+If your child hasn’t started her period by the time she turns 16, it’s a good idea to talk with your child’s GP.
 There can be lots of reasons why periods haven’t started by then, and medical assessment can rule out any serious problems.

 The time from the first day of one period to the first day of the next is sometimes called a ‘cycle’.
 Cycles are usually between 25 and 35 days.
 But girls might not get regular periods for the first few years, so their cycles might change from one period to the next.